psi4/psi4/doc/sphinxman/source/dft.rst

 ambiguity in the grid orientation for these systems.

-Radial grid types are controlled by the |scf__dft_radial_scheme| option, which at the moment may be either TREUTLER or BECKE, while the number of radial points are controlled by the |scf__dft_radial_points| option, which is any positive integer (typically 50-100).
+Radial grid types are controlled by the |scf__dft_radial_scheme| option, which at the moment may be either ``TREUTLER`` or ``BECKE``, while the number of radial points are controlled by the |scf__dft_radial_points| option, which is any positive integer (typically 50-100).
 The radial grids are "centered" on the Bragg-Slater radius of each atom, as described in Becke's 1988 paper.
 If inaccurate integration is suspected in systems with anions or very diffuse basis functions, the |scf__dft_bs_radius_alpha| option may be increased from 1.0 to a larger value to force the radial grid to span a larger extent in space.

 The atomic weighting scheme is controlled by the |scf__dft_nuclear_scheme|
-option, which may be one of TREUTLER, BECKE, or NAIVE.
+option, which may be one of ``TREUTLER``, ``BECKE``, ``STRATMANN``, ``NAIVE``, or ``SBECKE``.
+The latter is a smoother variant of the BECKE scheme recently introduced by Laqua [Laqua:2018:204111]_ that should behave better for weak interactions.

+Pruning of the quadrature grid is controlled by the |scf__dft_pruning_scheme|
+option.
+The options ``ROBUST`` and ``TREUTLER`` devide the grid into spherical regions based on the Bragg-Slater radius of each atom and apply different orders to them.
+The ``ROBUST`` scheme is a less aggressive variant of the ``TREUTLER`` approach and suitable for benchmark-level quality (MAD < 0.002 kcal/mol for the S22 with PBE/aug-cc-pVTZ for pruned versus unpruned grid).
+Our implementation of the ``TREUTLER`` scheme shows an error of 0.02 kcal/mol for the same bechmark.
+Both also reduce the grid order by 1 for H and He atoms.
+Other schemes mentioned in the keyword documentation (e.g. P_SLATER) are experimental and should be considered expert-only.

 Once the molecular quadrature grid is built, the points are partitioned into blocks of points which are spatially close to each other.
 We use an octree